 We want to emphasize the importance of residents and families letting us know immediately if they feel ill or think they might have been exposed to COVID-19.
 We are ready to provide assistance and respond to their needs quickly.

-It is imperative that we all do our part to keep this virus out of our building to the best of our abilities.
-We understand not seeing your loved one may cause a temporary hardship for residents and their family members.
-Our team is continually developing creative ways to keep our residents safely engaged with each other and with their families.
+We all must do our part to keep this virus out of our building to the best of our abilities.
+We understand not seeing your loved one may cause a temporary hardship for residents and their family members, but the health and wellness of the people who live and work at The Gatesworth remain our number one priority.

 - Carrie Montrey, Executive Director of The Gatesworth

 We are closely monitoring the increase in cases of COVID-19.
 We are following guidelines from the U.S. Centers for Disease Control and Prevention (CDC), St. Louis County Department of Health and Missouri Department of Health & Senior Services (DHSS).
 Our decisions are based upon their guidance combined with the expertise of our teams.